 How to apply for Thai Visa on Arrival at Suvarnabhumi Airport

 There’s a Visa on Arrival document check desk near the entrance.
 Here you can get Thai Visa on Arrival application form which needs to be duly filled.
 If you’ve filled your application form online and have a printed copy of it, just show your documents to the person at the desk.

 Don’t worry if there will be no one at the desk, in such a case just proceed to Visa on Arrival counters.

-The situation at the ordinary service counters is not that constant as the length of the queue here depends on the number of open counters, the time of your arrival and the number of flights arriving from other countries eligible for Visa on Arrival, such as China and India.
+The situation at the counters dedicated to individual travelers is not constant as the length of the queue here depends on the number of open counters, the time of your arrival and the number of flights arriving from other countries eligible for Visa on Arrival, such as China and India.
 It can take from 5 minutes up to 1.5 hour.
-You can see expected waiting time boards on the line that might help you decide if it’s worth waiting or it’s better to move to another queue and pay 200 THB extra.
+You can see expected waiting time boards on the line that might help you to decide if it’s worth waiting or it’s better to move to another queue and pay 400 THB extra.

-When your turn will come, proceed to the counter, present your passport and other listed documents to the officer and pay the fee.
+When your turn will come, proceed to the counter, present your passport and other listed documents to the officer.
 You will get a small laminated paper with a number on it.

 Go to the waiting area, which is just after the counters.
 Sit there and wait until the officer brings passports and starts announcing numbers.
 When your number will be announced, just go to the officer, give the laminated paper back and take your passport - your Thai Visa on Arrival is already in it!